nervosnetwork/polyjuice-provider/README.md

 1. Different Transaction Structure: when you send an ethereum transaction to Godwoken-Polyjuice, the data structure of this very transaction needs to be converting to godwoken transaction type.
 2. Different Signing Message: when you are signing a Godwoken-Polyjuice tx, it will looks like you are requesting to signing a message using ethereum personal-sign method.
-3. Different Address Type: when you pass some address-type parameters to call smart-contract, the address converting must be done in order to feed the right data for Godwoken-Polyjuice. vice versa for the return address value.
+3. Different Address Type: polyjuice address is different from ethereum address. when you pass some address-type parameters to call smart-contract, the address converting must be done in order to feed the right polyjuice address for Godwoken-Polyjuice. vice versa for the return address value.

 provider are designed to got these 3 things done for you and your dapp, mainly by: